 We have used this “recipe” for growing tomatoes for YEARS and it has never failed us.
 We always have the best, biggest, juiciest tomatoes on the block!

 Growing up, we had the best home-grown tomatoes every summer.
 I assumed that all home-grown tomatoes were as good as ours… until I realized they weren’t.
-Ours really were THE BEST.
+Ours really were THE BEST in texture and flavor.
 Our tomatoes were always bigger, juicier, and more flavorful than everyone else’s… and I’m not just saying that.
-When we were younger we never realized the effort it takes to getting perfect tomatoes and that there is actually a “recipe” for growing tomatoes… and even a SECRET INGREDIENT (I will get to that shortly).
+When we were younger we never realized the effort it takes to getting perfect tomatoes and that there is actually a “recipe” for growing tomatoes… and even a SECRET INGREDIENT.
+Follow our advice and your home garden will yield the most delicious tomatoes filled with nutrients and flavor!

 Ok, so I am getting way ahead of myself.
 Let me go back and begin by telling you about our Uncle Larry (a.k.a. the best gardener ever).
 Our Uncle Larry always has an IMMACULATE garden.
 He is a gardening genius.
 He has worked for years in the National Parks and knows anything and everything there is to know about any living (and non-living) thing in nature.
 Every time I hear him speak, I am blown away with his vast knowledge.
 He is truly one of the most fascinating people I have ever met.